MiiR’s Wild Smoked Salmon + Avocado Salad Recipe

-In honor of Mother’s Day this month, we want to celebrate all the wonderful women who have taken on that caring and nurturing role in our lives, regardless of whether or not they are biologically our Mother.
-These Mom figures have shown in in our lives as other family members, bosses, friends, and more!
+In honor of Mother’s Day, we want to celebrate all the wonderful women who have taken on that caring and nurturing role in our lives, regardless of whether or not they are biologically our Mother.
+These Mom figures have shown up in our lives as other family members, bosses, friends, and more!

 Let’s love and nurture them in return by honoring their health and wellness.